 - Grafting lace: Joni Coniglio has written several brilliant post on grafting in general and also on grafting lace - this one and this one.

-I guess this project is perfect to try the stitches (or formulas) because it doesn't really matter if you get one of them wrong - as long as you keep your number of stitches (it RANDOM lace, after all).
+I guess this project is perfect to try the stitches (or formulas) because it doesn't really matter if you get one of them wrong - as long as you keep your number of stitches (it is RANDOM lace, after all).

 How to Make the Basic Traveler's Notebook

 - Cut your felt to size, i.e. as big as the notebooks that are to fit into it, but with about 1.5cm more at each side.

 - Mark the middle with a line and on that line mark five dots 0.8mm away from the top, 15mm away from the top, 0.7mm away from the bottom, 15mm away from the bottom, and one right in the middle.

 - Put in 5 eyelets centered around the dots.
 A video showing how to put in eyelets can be found here on YouTube.

 - Thread your elastic through the holes as shown in this YouTube-video by sealemon at about minute 3'30''.
 To add some more decore I threaded a charm in first.
 Knot your elastic.
 Then cut off excess elastic.
 Your notebook should now look like this: